Nicolae Paulescu: Work on insulin

 An extensive paper on this subject – "Research on the Role of the Pancreas in Food Assimilation" – was submitted by Paulescu on 22 June to the Archives Internationales de Physiologie in Liège, Belgium, and was published in the August 1921 issue of this journal.

-The method used by Paulescu to prepare his pancreatic extract was similar to a procedure described by the American researcher Israel S. Kleiner in an article published in 1919 in the Journal of Biological Chemistry.
+The method used by Paulescu to prepare his pancreatic extract was similar to a procedure described by the American researcher Israel Kleiner in an article published two years earlier, in 1919, in the Journal of Biological Chemistry.
 Using his procedure, Kleiner had been able to demonstrate significant reductions in the concentration of blood and urinary glucose after intravenous injections of his extract.

-Paulescu then secured the patent rights for his method of manufacturing pancreine on 10 April 1922 (patent no. 6254) from the Romanian Ministry of Industry and Trade.
+Paulescu secured the patent rights for his method of manufacturing pancreine on 10 April 1922 (patent no. 6254) from the Romanian Ministry of Industry and Trade.

 Nobel Prize controversy

-In February 1922, doctor Frederick Grant Banting and biochemist John James Rickard Macleod from the University of Toronto, Canada, published their paper on the successful use of a different, alcohol-based pancreatic extract for normalizing blood sugar (glucose) levels (glycemia) in a human patient.
-An unsuccessful attempt had been made on January 11, 1922, and a successful administration followed on January 25, 1922.
+In February 1922, doctor Frederick Banting and biochemist John Macleod from the University of Toronto, Canada, published their paper on the successful use of a different, alcohol-based pancreatic extract for normalizing blood sugar (glucose) levels (glycemia) in a human patient.
+An unsuccessful attempt had been made on 11 January 1922, and a successful administration followed on 25 January 1922.
 The Toronto team felt confident in the purity of their insulin and injected it intravenously into the patient, clearing up his glycosuria and ketonuria and restoring normal blood sugar.

-Paulescu's 1921 papers mentioned that the extract caused toxic side effects on dogs, which made it unusable in humans ("qui la rendent inapplicable dans la pratique médicale").
-Therefore, when he tested his pancreatic extract on humans on February 25, 1922, he administered the extract rectally.
+Paulescu's 1921 papers mentioned that the extract caused toxic side effects on dogs, which made it unusable in humans ("qui la rendent inapplicable dans la pratique médicale", 'which make it inapplicable in medical practice').
+Therefore, when he tested his pancreatic extract on humans on 25 February 1922, he administered the extract rectally.
 The patients seemed to show some reduction in glycosuria.
-This apparent success emboldened him to inject his extract intravenously into a diabetic patient on March 24, after which the patient's blood sugar apparently fell to zero (".000", "véritable AGLYCÉMIE").
-A blood sugar level of zero should have placed the patient into a diabetic coma, but he made no mention of this effect in any of his papers.
+This apparent success emboldened him to inject his extract intravenously into a diabetic patient on 24 March, after which the patient's blood sugar apparently fell to zero (".000", "véritable AGLYCÉMIE").
+A blood sugar level of zero should have placed the patient into a hypoglycemic coma, but he made no mention of this effect in any of his papers.
 In contrast, the Toronto team had known for several months that dogs could be placed into a diabetic coma by an overdose of insulin, so they prepared orange juice and candy for the clinical trials.